 We will not fear, for God has willed His truth to triumph through us:

 The Father is pure, good, holy, and above temptation.
-He is not the source of temptation, for temptation is evil and there is no evil in Him.
+He is not the source of temptation.
+Temptation is evil; there is no evil in Him.

 James urges us to take personal responsibility for sin and resist it.
-We are not to meekly fall into the traps and snares that the enemy has laid out.
+We are not to fall into the traps meekly and snares the enemy has laid out.

 1 Corinthians 10:13 No temptation has overtaken you that is not common to man.
-God is faithful, and he will not let you be tempted beyond your ability, but with the temptation, he will also provide the way of escape, that you may be able to endure it.
+God is faithful, and he will not let you be tempted beyond your ability, but with the temptation, he will also provide the way of escape so that you may be able to endure it.

 It is not the Father’s desire for us to yield to temptation, but He does not spare us the experience of temptation.
-The Father does not shield us from the vicissitudes and struggles of life.
-To grow and mature, we must learn to successfully handle and overcome testings and temptations.
+The Father does not shield us from the vicissitudes and hardships of life.
+Instead, we must learn to handle and overcome tests and temptations to grow and mature.